The Principles of Planning and Implementing Microservices

 4. Tracking the Chain of Events: Logging, Monitoring, and Alerting

 There are some leading solutions in the market.
-For example, ELK (Elasticsearch, Logstash, Kibana): Elasticsearch for storing logs, Logstash for collecting logs, and Kibana that provides a query interface for accessing logs.
+For example, ELK (Elasticsearch, Logstash, Kibana): Elasticsearch for storing logs, Logstash for collecting logs, and Kibana provides a query interface for accessing logs.

 Finally, the last tool to present is Prometheus.
 Prometheus is an all-in-one monitoring system with a rich and multidimensional data model, a concise and powerful query language (PromQL).
 Grafana can also provide the visualization layer on top of Prometheus.